A Heart to Love (John 13:21-38)

 It’s like this.
 From all eternity, the Father, Son, and Spirit enjoyed a perfect relationship of mutual, self-giving, dynamic, pulsating love.
 “Within God is a community of persons pouring glorifying, joyful love into one another” (Tim Keller).
 Then God created us so that he could also include us in that love.
 But we rebelled.
 And Jesus came despite that as an act of costly love to bring us back in to that relationship of love.
 And as we’re brought in, the love that the Father, Son, and Spirit enjoy becomes part of our lives, and spills out in our relationship with others in his family.
 His love overflows in our lives so that we love others.

 It’s so important that love becomes the distinguishing mark of the Christian.
-Only a small number of people saw Jesus wash the feet of the disciples.
+Only a few people saw Jesus wash the feet of the disciples.
 But millions of people are supposed to see that same sort of love exhibited in our lives as we love one another.

 What does Jesus think of you when you’re at your worst?
 He loves you.
 Jesus shows costly love to sinners, and calls them into a community defined by love.
 Friends, receive that love today, and let that love transform your heart so that love becomes the distinguishing mark that you are a child of God.